sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

-$\newcommand\array[1]{\begin{bmatrix}#1\end{bmatrix}}$
+$\newcommand\array[1]{\begin{bmatrix}#1\end{bmatrix}}$ [[MITx 6.86x Notes Index]](https://github.com/sylvaticus/MITx_6.86x)

-_Disclaimer: The following notes are a mesh of my own notes, selected transcripts, some useful forum threads and various course material.
-I do not claim any authorship of this notes, but at the same time any error could well be arising from my own interpretation of the material._

 # Unit 01 - Linear Classifiers and Generalizations

 ## Course Introduction

 There are lots and lots of applications out there, but what's so interesting about it is that, in terms of algorithms, there is a relatively small toolkit of algorithms you need to learn to understand how these different applications can work so nicely and be integrated in our daily life.

 The course covers these 3 topics